Schedule backup in Linux (rsync + cron)

 How to schedule rsync

 Rsync is installed on all popular Linux systems and you can easily configure it to run on schedule in the background.
-The most popular and simplest way to do that is to use cron job scheduler.
+The most popular and simplest way to do that is to use the cron job scheduler.
 Cron is installed and configured on all Debian-based systems like Ubuntu, Linux Mint, KDE Neon, etc.

 You simply need to add the schedule of the rsync commands you want to run to the

 00 12 * * * rsync -aAX --delete --exclude '*.Trash-1000' /source/ /backup/daily 00 15 * * 5 rsync -aAX --delete --exclude '*.Trash-1000' /source/ /backup/weekly 00 16 1 * * rsync -aAX --delete --exclude '*.Trash-1000' /source/ /backup/monthly_$(date +%Y%m%d)

 I am not going to explain the rsync command.
 I have done it already in this post.
 Here, I will only explain the schedule format.
 You can see the schedule format from the comments in the

 crontab file.
 The columns abbreviation means the following:

 - m - minute